 The Restriction Cloning window comprises 4 main sections.

 The top section ➀ allows you to set your vector (Backbone), define how the Candidate Enzymes are chosen, and if chosen from an Enzyme Set, define which enzyme set to use.
+The Choose… button next to this dropdown menu will allow you to select a subset of enzymes in your list if you only wish to specify a subset of enzymes within a list.

 You can drag and drop tags to change their order, and click on the tag-associated triangle to see a dropdown menu that allows you to switch sites, reverse complement the sequence or modify digestion overhangs on each tag.